matematikaadit/url-bot-rs/README.md

 ## Configuration

-Configuration is done by editing `Config.toml`.
+Configuration is done by editing `config.toml`.

 This may include:
 - Address of the IRC server to connect to